dounai2333/CSNS-Chinese-Localization/README.md

 **This project is current under [MIT license](./LICENSE) and written in C++.**

 ### How to use?
-1. You need a cstrike_chn.nar that from CSO China server and copy it
+1. Get a cstrike_chn.nar from CSO China client
-2. Paste it to CSN:S Data folder
+2. Copy it and Paste to CSN:S Data folder
 3. Rename it to fixtrike.nar
 4. Start the program when Nexon Security is loading
 5. We are done!
 Enjoy it!